itspangler/Adereon/methods.md

 I suppose what I am doing, then, could be considered [selenographic mapping](https://en.wikipedia.org/wiki/Selenographic_coordinates).
 Super!

-## Georeferencing
+## Data Creation

-With a coordinate reference system selected, the next step was to create the actual data.
-The original data can be found [here](https://github.com/itspangler/Adereon/blob/master/original_adereon_maps/adereon-topo-map.jpg).
+With a coordinate reference system selected, the next step was data creation.
+Here, I break down my process of data creation in a few steps.

+### Contextualizing

+The original "data" can be found [here](https://github.com/itspangler/Adereon/blob/master/original_adereon_maps/adereon-topo-map.jpg).
+We might think of this data in the same way we would treat an old map whose entire features needed to be digitized.

-In order to familiarize myself with the coordinate system and make sure it worked, I downloaded some derived shapefiles of different features on Earth's moon from Washington University in St. Louis's [Lunar Orbital Data Explorer](https://ode.rsl.wustl.edu/mars/coverage/ODE_Moon_shapefile.html).
+In order to familiarize myself with the Moon's coordinate system and make sure it worked, I downloaded some shapefiles of different features on Earth's moon from the [Lunar Reconnaissance Orbiter Camera](http://lroc.sese.asu.edu/about), or LROC.
+Washington University in St. Louis's [Lunar Orbital Data Explorer](https://ode.rsl.wustl.edu/mars/coverage/ODE_Moon_shapefile.html) also has interesting lunar data, but it was much less useful for my purposes.

-I
+Specifically, I downloaded the the line  feature ["Wrinkle Ridges"](http://wms.lroc.asu.edu/lroc/view_rdr/SHAPEFILE_WRINKLE_RIDGES) point feature ["Anthropogenic Features"](http://wms.lroc.asu.edu/lroc/view_rdr/SHAPEFILE_ANTHROPOGENIC_OBJECTS) and .

+### Georeferencing